Philemon

 Philemon 4 & 5

-I always thank my God as I remember you in my prayers, because I hear about your faith in the Lord Jesus and your love for all the saints.
+I thank my God every time I mention you in my prayers, Philemon, for I am hearing about your love and commitment to the Lord Yeshua and to all God’s people.

 Paul always prayed for the individuals and groups of believers that he had brought to Christ.
 Here, he lets us see what he prayed and he starts by thanking God for his faith and love for the saints.
 Paul had heard about his faith and had evidence of it in his love for fellow believers.